 In addition to his teaching, Hoekman is a highly experienced performer and coach, having performed as soloist and collaborative pianist in the U.S., Canada, Australia, and Europe.
 Since 2012 he has been a Lieder coach at the American Institute for Musical Studies in Graz, Austria.
 From 1988 to 2011, he was on the music staff of Glimmerglass Opera in Cooperstown, NY, where he served as pianist, harpsichordist, vocal coach, assistant conductor, music administrator, and Co-Director of the Young American Artists Program.
-He was the artistic director of the South Georgia Opera from 1986-1993 and has also served as vocal coach for Florida Grand Opera, Des Moines Metro Opera, Michigan Opera Theater, Opera Grand Rapids, and the Peter Harrower Summer Opera Workshop.
+He was the artistic director of the South Georgia Opera from 1986 to 1993 and has also served as vocal coach for Florida Grand Opera, Des Moines Metro Opera, Michigan Opera Theater, Opera Grand Rapids, and the Peter Harrower Summer Opera Workshop.

-Compositions by Hoekman have been published by Theodore Presser, Recital Publications, Colla Voce, Plymouth Music Company, and Classical Vocal Reprints.
+Compositions by Hoekman have been published by Theodore Presser, Recital Publications, Colla Voce Music, Plymouth Music Company, and Classical Vocal Reprints.
 In 2002 he was named the MTNA-Shepherd Distinguished Composer of the Year for his song cycle To Make a Prairie, commissioned by the South Dakota Music Teachers Association.
 Other commissions have come from the Rawlins Piano Trio, the Coastal Carolina Chamber Music Festival, Georgia Southern University, and First Presbyterian Church of Tallahassee.
-Among his recordings is a CD of American songs, including three of his own song cycles, with his wife and long-time recital collaborator, soprano Carla Connors.
+Among his recordings is a CD of American songs, including three of his own song cycles, recorded with his wife and long-time recital collaborator, soprano Carla Connors.
 Recordings of his works have been produced by Albany Records, Mark Records, and Azica Records.